bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes.md

 service apache2 start
 ```

 **THAT IS IT!!!**.
-You can now open your local web browser and go to the address ```http://localhost:8888/``` to see the you new web page.
+You can now open your local web browser and go to the address ```http://localhost:8888/``` to see your new web page.

-Even better, if you modify the local file, save the file, and refresh your browser you an see the changes immediately.
+Even better, if you modify the local file, save the file, and refresh your browser you can see the changes immediately.